phatnguyenuit/phatnguyenuit.github.io/about.md

 Now I am focusing on React.js and some relavant libraries, I started to say: "Hello World!" one years ago.
 I love coding with React.js because it has a special approach to web development.
 Instead of using server-side rendering, React.js uses client-side rendering as default.

-I had built some side-projects from simple to avantage combined with several useful Javascript libraries like Redux, React Router Redux Persist, Axios, Mongoose...
+I had built some side-projects from simple to advanced combined with several useful Javascript libraries like Redux, React Router Redux Persist, Axios, Mongoose...
 You can refer it in [projects](/projects)

 I have the ability and willingness to learn new techniques to improve my tech skills and career path.
 I can manage my time, plan and do it with the highest commitment.